amrutkar20/Vehicle-Object-Detection/README.md

 # Conclusion

-In conclusion, this guide provides a comprehensive walkthrough for training the YOLOv4_large model for road traffic object detection.
+In conclusion, this guide provides a comprehensive walkthrough for training the YOLOv4_large model for Vehicle object detection.
 By following the outlined steps, users can configure the model, label their dataset, and initiate the training process.
 Key considerations include adjusting configuration files, labeling images using Yolo_mark, and managing data setup.

 The guide covers essential commands for starting and monitoring training, as well as considerations for resuming training from a specific iteration.
 Users are encouraged to be mindful of potential issues such as nan values during training and out-of-memory errors, with corresponding solutions provided.